 Home learning for strike day – it was recognised that a number of families and staff struggled to log on to various platforms on the previous strike days and it is hoped that this has been rectified.

 Mrs Walsh acknowledged that the additional pressure of home learning with working parents is stressful and difficult and the aim for this day is for the work to involve revision of previous class work and not to include new learning.
+Home learning will not be mandatory.

 Hallowe’en;